Fire by Shankar

 A former construction engineer opened 3 restaurants during a pandemic that closed hundreds.
 Now Penang's halal fine dining scene belongs to him.

-A 102-year-old tailor operates from five luxury hotel lobbies, dressing guests who came for beaches but leave with bespoke suits.
+A 102-year-old tailor operates from a luxury hotel lobby in Penang, dressing guests who came for beaches but leave with bespoke suits.

 Russia's most prestigious wine portfolio—Romanée-Conti, Pétrus, Gaja—belongs to two engineering students who started by selling dishes.